 In the 2019-2023 cycle, UNDP continues to support the strengthening of democratic institutions in Sierra Leone to accelerate structural transformations for sustainable development.
 Among other things, the Programme will be capacitating targeted oversight and accountable institutions to perform their mandates and Parliament of Sierra Leone is a critical institution that UNDP is supporting in enhancing this result.
 The establishment and operationalisation of a Centre for Parliamentary Studies (CPS) provides a sustainable means of strengthening capacities of MPs, Staff and other stakeholders with a view to strengthening MPs capacity to undertake effective oversight, accountability and representative functions.
-It in this regards that UNDP in partnership with Parliament seeks an international consultant to carry the development of Curriculum and manuals for capacity building of parliamentarians.
+It in this regards that UNDP in partnership with Parliament seeks a consultant or academic institution to carry out the following: